gnroussos/uni-labs/README.md

 #General

-Some of 2013 university of Chicago lab asingments or exams in C/C++
+Some 2013 lab asingments or exams in C/C++

 ##lab3
-Accepts a number of text files & flags from the command line </br>
+Accepts a number of text files & commands from the command line </br>
-& sums the lines, words, characters of each file & total
+& sums the lines, words, characters of each file & in total

 ##lab8
 dynamic stack which checks balanced/imbalanced expressions